alxvallejo/htaccess_checker_drupal_7/README.md

 For sites that have large amounts of rewrite rules in place and large numbers of sensitive rewrite testing, this module can help.
 This will also help if you are operating a multilingual site and want to test your rewrites against multiple domains, multiple language prefixes and language codes.

+### Features
+- Localhost testing for any domain you manage
+- SSL support
+- Multilingual support
+- CSV upload support

 ## Assumptions
 - Must have all ServerAliases assigned to the appropriate VirtualHost settings.